 Why care for best cross browser testing tools?
 Cross browser testing is a process of assessing the functionality of your web application on various browsers before pushing changes to production.

-For a website, where readers are expected to belong to a certain cohort using the same browser, one may test the changes manually.
+If you’ve built a website, where readers are expected to belong to a certain cohort using the same browser, one may test the changes manually.
 However, with an increasing popularity of mobile devices and a large number of browsers, it may be a good idea to test an application on a wide variety of device-browser combinations before approving the changes.

 In this post, we cover the best cross browser testing tools.
 We take into account various aspects such as cost considerations and ability to automate the whole process.